 New York Yankees vs San Francisco Giants Odds, Spread, and Total

-With a revamped rotation and championship aspirations, the Yankees open their 2026 season in San Francisco on Wednesday night.
-First pitch is scheduled for 8:05 p.m.
-EST at Oracle Park,…
+Following a 7-0 romp to open the 2026 campaign, the Yankees look to keep their bats rolling when they face the Giants in Game 2 on Friday afternoon.
+First pitch…

-With a revamped rotation and championship aspirations, the Yankees open their 2026 season in San Francisco on Wednesday night.
-First pitch is scheduled for 8:05 p.m.
-EST at Oracle Park, with the national broadcast streaming on Netflix.
+Following a 7-0 romp to open the 2026 campaign, the Yankees look to keep their bats rolling when they face the Giants in Game 2 on Friday afternoon.
+First pitch is set for 4:35 p.m.
+EST at Oracle Park, with the interleague matchup airing on ESPN Unlimited.

-New York (0-0) enters the season with high hopes after back-to-back 94-win campaigns.
-With Gerrit Cole and Carlos Rodon starting the year on the injured list, the Yankees hand the Opening Day ball to prized acquisition Max Fried.
-The left-handed ace is coming off a spectacular season where he posted a league-leading 19 wins, a 2.86 ERA, and 189 strikeouts.
+New York (1-0) opened the season with a 7-0 romp on Wednesday, fueled by stellar pitching and a two-run triple from Trent Grisham.
+The lineup generally produced up and down the order, aside from a rare 0-for-5, four-strikeout performance from reigning American League MVP Aaron Judge.

-Also missing shortstop Anthony Volpe to injury, the Yankees will rely on an elite offense headlined by Aaron Judge, Jazz Chisholm Jr., and Cody Bellinger.
-The lineup ranked first in the majors in slugging percentage last season.
+The Yankees captain will look to rebound on Friday against a favorable matchup; Judge is 3-for-8 lifetime against Giants starter Robbie Ray, with all three hits leaving the yard and pulling in a total of 5 RBIs.

 Spread